phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 Hubs are the basis of the USB devices tree.
 Each HCD has its own Root Hub with at least one port.
 Both Root Hubs and additional physical hub devices are managed using the hub driver, which is the only USB class driver implemented as a part of the USB stack, while other USB classes are implemented as separate processes.
-The hub driver is responsible for managing port status changes, e.g. devices connection or disconnection.
+The hub driver is responsible for managing port status changes, e.g. device connection or disconnection.
 When a new device is connected the hub module performs the enumeration process and binds a device with appropriate drivers.
-On the device disconnection, it shall unbind a device from drivers, destroy a device and all its resources.
+On the device disconnection, it shall unbind a device from drivers, and destroy a device and all its resources.

 ## Drivers